Swan-Cross is proud to make available a varied collection of quality choral

 The Old Rugged Cross SATB with piano accompaniment Approx. perf. time: 6:00 Prices: |

-This special arrangement was written for and premiered by the Vintage Voices of Granville, Ohio, for their Palm Sunday concert in 2007.
-This anthem should be accessible to most SATB choirs, though it has its challenges.
-Overcoming those challenges has its reward, though, according to many members of the choir who premiered it.
-The recording here is from the premiere presentation of this piece. |
+Written for and premiered by the Vintage Voices of Granville, Ohio, for their Palm Sunday concert in 2007 Should be accessible to most SATB choirs, though it has its challenges The recording here is from the premiere presentation |

 226 Kb |